faizalpribadi/kongsul/README.md

     $ nameserver 127.0.0.1

+and you must set on `kong.conf` at line `dns_resolver` like this:

+    $ dns_resolver: 127.0.0.1:8600 // consul host & port

 and register the name of `consul` ns as `upstream_url` on kong api like this :

     $ curl -i -X POST \